vishnu81/st2contrib/packs/rss/README.md

 entry is detected, a trigger is emitted.

-By default the sensor tries to filter out duplicated entries by using the entry publish timestamp - a trigger is only emitted for entries with a timestamp which is larger than the one we have last seen.
+By default the sensor tries to filter out duplicated entries by using the entry "published at" / "updated at" timestamp - a trigger is only emitted for entries with a timestamp which is larger than the one we have last seen.

 Keep in mind that this approach is not perfect and it's a compromise between duplicated triggers and potentially missing some entries.
-Some blog post new entries with a timestamp in the past - if timestamp based filtering is enabled, those entries will be skipped.
+Some blogs publish new entries with a timestamp in the past - if timestamp based filtering is enabled, those entries will be skipped / missed.

-TODO - this is sensor with parameters document how to configure it via cli
+Supported feed standards:

+* Atom 0.3
+* Atom 1.0
+* RSS 1.0
+* RSS 2.0
+* RSS 2.0 with namespaces

 #### rss.entry trigger